refinedev/refine/documentation/docs/api-references/hooks/auth/useLogout.md

 <br/>

-- A custom url can be resolved from the promise returned from `logout` method of [authProvider](/docs/api-references/providers/auth-provider).
+- A custom url can be resolved from the promise returned from the `logout` method of the [authProvider](/docs/api-references/providers/auth-provider).

 ```tsx
 const authProvider: AuthProvider = {